Bembem11/Google-Query/README.md

 # Google-Query

 ## Project Overview
-I’ve been learning more about Google Sheets QUERY, which is a great tool for analyzing, transforming data similar to SQL but in Google Sheets
+I’ve been exploring how to use QUERY to make working with data more efficient and easier.
+This repository documents what I’ve learned so far.

+Google Sheets QUERY is like SQL inside a spreadsheet.
+It allows you to filter, sort, and analyze data with powerful functions.

 ## Data Sources
 The data was gotten from an open data source called Google Sheets.
 [Download Here](https://docs.google.com/spreadsheets/d/11VOyqzG1FfVxIKcNZ9iAH2_Nv5OHhFxzlhI2Ag4e8_A/edit?usp=sharing)

-## Tools used
+## Tools Used
 - Google Sheets for Querying of Data
 - Github for Portfolio Building

-I have been learning about making queries on Google sheets:
+## What I Have Learnt:
+ Here’s a breakdown of key functions I’ve been practicing:
 - Using SELECT to choose retrieve columns of data.
 ```
 SQL STATEMENT